thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/nodemcuv2.md

 ![{{deviceName}}](/images/devices-library/{{page.deviceImageFileName}}){: style="float: left; max-width: 200px; max-height: 200px; margin: 0px 10px 0px 0px"}

 The NodeMCU is quite a popular development board that is broadly implemented across the internet world.
-It is based on the ESP-12E Wi-Fi module that is perfectly associated with the combination of elements of easy programming with Arduino IDE as well as Wi-Fi capability.
+It is based on the ESP-12E Wi-Fi module that is perfectly associated with the combination of easy programming elements with Arduino IDE as well as Wi-Fi capability.
 The prototyping and development projects can be handled smoothly via the inbuilt programmer and CP2102 USB-to-serial chip that flashes the ESP8266 and serial output on PC integration.
 The NodeMCU development board integrates ESP8266.
 It is a well-integrated chip that is specifically crafted to cater to the requirements of a new connected world.
 The unit allows to either host the application or to offload all Wi-Fi networking functions derived from another application processing unit.